notfixingit3/ansible_duo_ssh_auth/README.md

 Only Supporting Ubuntu 22.04 for the moment

+## Note: See extra/README.md
+If you want to first add a user that can bypass duo for future playbook runs
+If you change the username from ansible, make sure you add it to groups with !username

 ## To install
 * Edit hosts file or use your own
 * Edit vars/vars.yml and set your information from DUO Application Unix